-Komoot’s intuitive interface will even give you personalized suggestions for new trails and adventures based on your favorite activities.
+Komoot’s intuitive interface will give personalized suggestions for new trails and adventures based on your favorite activities.
 It’s designed to help you include stops along your route, such as campsites, lake stops, train stations, and more.

-Once you’ve designed your tour, you can download it as an offline map in case cell service falls short and even invite other adventurers along for the ride.
+Once you’ve designed your tour, you can download it as an offline map in case cell service falls short and even invite other adventurers for the ride.
 Create logs of each adventure and share photos and comments of your favorite highlights with other adventures.

 Komoot Hiking App Pros:

 - Curates personalized suggestions based on your interests